wholesale terms and conditions

 4.4 The Buyer may be entitled to discounts subject to and in accordance with any details set out in the Seller’s price list current at the date of the Buyer’s order or as may be agreed in writing by the Seller and the Buyer.
 The Buyer shall not necessarily be entitled to a discount.
 Any and all discounts shall be at the discretion of the Seller.

-4.6 The Price is exclusive of any applicable VAT and other taxes or levies which are imposed or charged by any competent authority.
+4.5 The Price is exclusive of any applicable VAT and other taxes or levies which are imposed or charged by any competent authority, either in UK or the Seller’s receiving country if an international shipment.

 5.1 Details of the Goods in sub-clause 3.1 are subject to alteration without notice and do not constitute contractual offers to sell the Goods which are capable of acceptance.